 7.4.4 Unsatisfactory Performance.
-Teachers whose performance is found unsatisfactory shall have their salary increase for satisfactory performance delayed for a minimum of a year and until such time as they successfully complete a development plan.
-When a teacher successfully completes a development plan and their performance is found to be satisfactory, the salary increase that was delayed shall be restored and effective on July 1 of the following school year.
+Teachers whose performance is found unsatisfactory shall have their base building incentive for satisfactory performance delayed for a minimum of a year and until such time as they successfully complete a Collaborative Action Plan.
+When a teacher successfully completes a development plan and their performance is found to be satisfactory, the base building incentive that was delayed shall be restored without retroactive application and effective in the upcoming school year at the beginning of the contract year as defined by the Master Agreement.